 3. What is a Transfer Verification Form?

-The Transfer Verification Form is an official Sorority form which documents that an inactive member has met all financial obligations to her former chapter and the Boulé.
-Before transferring membership from one chapter to another, you must obtain clearance from the former chapter.
-Before transferring your status as a General Member to chapter member, you must obtain clearance from the Corporate Office.
-No chapter can accept an inactive member into active membership before receiving a completed Transfer Verification Form.
+The Transfer Verification Form is an official Sorority form which documents that an inactive member has met all financial obligations to her former chapter and the Boule.
+If you are currently active with a chapter or were last year, you need to request a signed Transfer Verification Form from your chapter.
 Download a Transfer Verification Form by clicking here.

 4. What is the Corporate Office Improvement Project (COIP) assessment?